SnexusG/my-bash-scripts/README.md

 # my-bash-scripts
-## bash scripts i use to for automation to make my workflow easier and practising bash shell scripting
+## bash scripts i use for automation to make my workflow easier and practising bash shell scripting

 #### learn about bash scripting from [here](https://guide.bash.academy/)